tbal999/quick-webapps/README.md

 The premise:

-1) You can make quick dirty front-end UI's & web applications with go/html and minimal lines of code!
+1) You can make quick simple front-end UI's & web applications with go/html and minimal lines of code!
 2) You're still new to programming but skilled enough to build useful tools for colleagues / friends / yourself.
 3) You want to move away from the command line and create a simple but useful GUI.